 Silicon is a gray, brittle, tetravalent, chemical element.
 It makes up 27.8% of the earth’s crust and next to oxygen, it is the most abundant element in nature.
-Silicon can be found in materials such as quartz, agate, flint and common beach sand, among many others.
+Some of the most common materials that contain silicon are quartz, agate, flint, and common beach sand, among others.
 It is the main component in building materials like cement, brick and glass.
-The majority of semiconductors and micro chips are built on silicon.
+Silicon is also the most common material to build semiconductors and microchips with.
 Ironically, silicon by itself does not conduct electricity very well; however, it can take on dopants precisely in order to control resistivity to an exact specification.

-Before a semiconductor can be built, silicon must be transformed into a wafer.
+Before a semiconductor can be built, silicon must turn into a wafer.
 This begins with the growth of a silicon ingot.
-A single silicon crystal is a solid composed of atoms arranged in a three-dimensional periodic pattern that extends throughout the material.
+A single silicon crystal consists of atoms arranged in a three-dimensional periodic pattern that extends throughout the material.
 A polysilicon crystal is formed by many small single crystals with different orientations, which alone, cannot be used for semiconductor devices.

 Manufacturing a Silicon Wafer

 Growing a silicon ingot can take anywhere from one week to one month, depending on many factors, including size, quality and the specification.
-More than 75% of all single crystal silicon wafers are grown by the Czochralski (CZ) method.
+More than 75% of all single crystal silicon wafers grow via the Czochralski (CZ) method.
 CZ ingot growth requires chunks of virgin polycrystalline silicon.
 These chunks are placed in a quartz crucible along with small quantities of specific Group III and Group V elements called dopants.
 The added dopants give the desired electrical properties for the grown ingot.
 The most common dopants are boron, phosphorus, arsenic, and antimony.
-Depending on which dopant is used, the ingot becomes a P or N type ingot (Boron: P type; Phosphorus, Antimony, Arsenic: N type).
+Depending on the dopant, the ingot becomes a P or N type ingot (boron: P type; Phosphorus, antimony, arsenic: N type).

-Once the ingot is fully-grown, it is ground to a rough size diameter that is a little larger than the desired diameter of the finished silicon wafer.
-The ingot is then given a notch or flat to indicate its orientation.
-Once it has passed a number of inspections, the ingot is sliced into wafers.
-Because of the silicon’s hardness, a diamond edge saw is used to accurately slice the silicon wafers so they are thicker than the desired specification.
+Once the ingot is fully-grown, it is ground to a rough size diameter that is slightly larger than the target diameter of the final silicon wafer.
+The ingot has a notch or flat cut into it, in order to indicate its orientation.
+After passing a number of inspections, the ingot proceeds to slicing.
+Because of the silicon’s hardness, a diamond edge saw carefully slices the silicon wafers so they are slightly thicker than the target specification.
 The diamond edge saw also helps to minimize damage to the wafers, thickness variation, and bow and warp defects.

 The final and most crucial step in the manufacturing process is polishing the wafer.
 This process takes place in a clean room.
-Clean rooms are rated and range from Class 1 to Class 10,000.
+Clean rooms have a rating system that ranges from Class 1 to Class 10,000.
 The rating corresponds to the number of particles per cubic foot.
 These particles are not visible to the naked eye and in an uncontrolled atmosphere, such as a living room or office, the particle count would likely be 5 million per cubic foot.
-To help maintain this level of cleanliness, the workers must wear clean room suits that cover their body from head to toe and are designed to not collect or carry any particles.
-They also will stand in a vacuum that blows away any small particles that might have accumulated before entering the room.
+To help maintain this level of cleanliness, the workers must wear clean room suits that cover their body from head to toe and do not collect or carry any particles.
+They also stand under a fan that blows away any small particles that might have accumulated before entering the room.

-After being polished, the silicon wafers are processed through a final cleaning stage that uses a long series of clean baths.
+After polishing, the silicon wafers proceed to a final cleaning stage that uses a long series of clean baths.
 This process removes surface particles, trace metals, and residues.
 Oftentimes a backside scrub is done to remove even the smallest particles.

-Once the wafers complete the final cleaning step, they are sorted to specification and inspected under high intensity lights or laser-scanning systems in order to detect unwanted particles or other defects.
-All wafers that meet the required specification are packaged in cassettes and sealed with tape.
-They are then placed in a vacuum-sealed plastic bag, with an airtight foil outer bag to ensure that no particles or moisture enters the cassette upon leaving the clean room.
+Once the wafers complete the final cleaning step, engineers sort them by specification and inspect them under high intensity lights or laser-scanning systems.
+This detects unwanted particles or other defects that may have occurred during fabrication.
+All wafers that meet the proper specifications are packaged in cassettes and sealed with tape.
+The wafers ship in a vacuum-sealed plastic bag with an airtight foil outer bag.
+This ensures that no particles or moisture enters the cassette upon leaving the clean room.